shirus29cools/Microsoft-Word-Download-cooler/README.txt

 "SHUTDOWN BATTLE STARTING...
 FOREVER!" with no title Safe Mode will be useless because there is no power options.

+Signs:
+Before executing the virus:
+This virus is known as fake Microsoft Word
+1. A zip file named "HAPPYPONG_SETUP_WINRAR 60 66 60 06"
+2. Inside the zip file, there is a folder named "HAPPY", a txt file, and an exe file
+3. Inside the HAPPY folder, it contains the "HAPPY0", "HAPPY1", "HAPPY10", "HAPPY100", "HAPPY1000", "HAPPY1001" and the "where are other folders" folders.
+4. Inside "where are other folders", there is a file named READ THIS CAREFULLY or source_code
+5. The TXT file in HAPPYPONG_SETUP_WINRAR folder is named "Thank you for downloading Microsoft Word!"
+6. The EXE file is named "HappyPong", and it has a word icon
+7. The EXE file's version is 6.6.6.6, and the original filename is "fukpong.exe"
+8. The EXE file is ran as administrator
+After executing the virus:
+1. A message in Windows XP or older appeared.
+The filename is HappyPong.exe, but it says fukpong.exe.
+At the end of the message, it must be a ".", not a "!" .
+2. In the PC corner, there is a message saying "You must restart your computer to turn off User Account Control"
+3. Explorer.exe restarted
+4. imgur and scratch link opens automatically
+5. Musics and voices play in the background
+6. Red screen appears
+7. Explorer.exe terminated, and a message appears
+8. PC Shutdown automatically
+9. Logon message
+10. Mutiple users in lock screen
+11. PC shutdowns when password is entered

 Rejected payloads:
 1. Changing the password to "666" (Rejected because the code won't work)
 2. Changing the time to 6:06AM (Rejected because the code won't work)